Federal Deposit Insurance Corporation: Funds

 Between 1989 and 2006, there were two separate FDIC reserve funds: the Bank Insurance Fund (BIF), and the Savings Association Insurance Fund (SAIF).
-This division reflected the FDIC's assumption of responsibility for insuring savings and loan associations after another federal insurer, the FSLIC, was unable to recover from the savings and loan crisis.
+This division reflected the FDIC's assumption of responsibility for insuring savings and loan associations after another federal insurer, the Federal Savings and Loan Insurance Corporation (FSLIC), was unable to recover from the savings and loan crisis.
 The existence of two separate funds for the same purpose led banks to shift business from one to the other, depending on the benefits each could provide.
 In the 1990s, SAIF premiums were, at one point, five times higher than BIF premiums; several banks attempted to qualify for the BIF, with some merging with institutions qualified for the BIF to avoid the higher premiums of the SAIF.
 This drove up the BIF premiums as well, resulting in a situation where both funds were charging higher premiums than necessary.

 Then-Chair of the Federal Reserve Alan Greenspan was a critic of the system, saying, "We are, in effect, attempting to use government to enforce two different prices for the same item – namely, government-mandated deposit insurance.
 Such price differences only create efforts by market participants to arbitrage the difference."
 Greenspan proposed "to end this game and merge SAIF and BIF".
-In February 2006, President George W. Bush signed into law the Federal Deposit Insurance Reform Act of 2005 (FDIRA).
+In February 2006, President George W. Bush signed into law the Federal Deposit Insurance Reform Act (FDIRA).
 Among other purposes, the act merged the BIF and SAIF into a single fund.

-As of December 31, 2022, the balance of FDIC's Deposit Insurance Fund is $128.2 billion.
+As of December 31, 2022, the balance of FDIC's Deposit Insurance Fund was $128.2 billion.
 The year-end balance has increased every year since 2009.